graemeboulton/portfolio-website/_pages/about.md

 **My passion for data**

-I’m not entirely sure where it started, but my fascination with data goes right back to my mid-teens.
+My fascination with data goes right back to my mid-teens.
 When I studied a general ICT course at college, the subject I was most excited about was databases.
 I didn’t understand how they worked at the time and I was desperate to learn more.

 Unfortunately, the course didn't delve into data as much as I would have liked and instead focused heavily on web development, which shaped the early part of my career (as my CV reflects).
 But that curiosity for how data works never left.
 It’s always been an itch I’ve wanted to scratch properly.